tomalley26/poetry-generator/README.md

 ### Challenges

 At the onset of this project, I was initially challenged to think of ways that I could combine concepts learned in class to the totally novel endeavor of creating a poetry generating system.
 I experimented with tools such as spacy and TextBlob, and looked into how they turn words into tokens that can be classified into parts of speech and more.
 I wasn't initially sure how I would use these tools for poetry generation, since I needed a method of ensuring accurate semantics even if I had access to a sentence's part of speech.
 After discovering the power that n-grams have in preserving some meaning and semantics of a sentence while simultaneously serving as building blocks for a poem, I decided that I wanted to base my poems on n-grams.
 Another challenge was figuring out how to work in an inspiring set.
 I decided to search the web on my own for poems in particular themes that I was personally inspired or impressed by.
 I organized the favorite poems I found into three themes meaningful to me: love, nature, and culture.
-Creating n-grams of these poems I enjoyed served as a solid base for further creative changes.
+Creating n-grams of these poems served as a solid base for further creative changes.
 I was also challenged in thinking about multiple creative ways of changing poems once I had this base.
-I spent time learning how to use tools in nltk to find synonyms, and designed a genetic algorithm to make sure that any poems I produced were vastly different from the poems I was inspired by.
+I spent time learning how to use tools in nltk to find synonyms, and designed a genetic algorithm to make sure that any poems I produced were verys different from the poems I was inspired by.
 Overall, I was most challenged and rewarded by the process of choosing which tools to use, maintaining the theme and semantics of a poem, and pursuing the goal of novel creation.

 ### Scholarly Inspiration